Professional

 6.2.
 Protection

-The receiving party will use the same degree of care that it uses to protect the confidentiality of its confidential information of like kind (but not less than reasonable care) to (a) not use any confidential information of the disclosing party for any purpose outside the scope of this services agreement; and (b) except as otherwise authorized by the disclosing party in writing, limit access to confidential information of the disclosing party to those of its and its Affiliates’ employees, advisors, contractors and third parties (collectively, “Representatives”) who need access for purposes consistent with this services agreement and who have signed confidentiality agreements with the receiving party containing protections, or have ethical duties to the receiving party, not materially less protective of the confidential information than those herein.
-Each party shall be and remain fully liable and responsible for its Representatives’ unauthorized disclosure or use of the other party’s confidential information.
-Each party may confidentially disclose the terms of this services agreement to any actual or potential financing source or acquirer.
-Notwithstanding the foregoing, Systems X may disclose the terms of these services terms and any applicable work order to a subcontractor or third party provider to the extent necessary to perform Systems X’s obligations to Customer under this services agreement, under terms of confidentiality materially as protective as those set forth herein.
+The Receiving Party will use the same degree of care that it uses to protect the confidentiality of its own confidential information of like kind (but not less than reasonable care) to (a) not use any Confidential Information of the Disclosing Party for any purpose outside the scope of this Services Agreement; and (b) except as otherwise authorized by the Disclosing Party in writing, limit access to Confidential Information of the Disclosing Party to those of its and its Affiliates’ employees, advisors, contractors, and third parties (collectively, “Representatives”) who need access for purposes consistent with this Services Agreement and who have signed confidentiality agreements with the Receiving Party containing protections, or have ethical duties to the Receiving Party, not materially less protective of the Confidential Information than those herein.
+Each Party shall be and remain fully liable and responsible for its Representatives’ unauthorized disclosure or use of the other Party’s Confidential Information.
+Each Party may confidentially disclose the terms of this Services Agreement to any actual or potential financing source or acquirer.
+Notwithstanding the foregoing, Systems X may disclose the terms of these Services Terms and any applicable Work Order to a subcontractor or third-party provider to the extent necessary to perform Systems X’s obligations to Customer under this Services Agreement, under terms of confidentiality materially as protective as those set forth herein.

 6.3.
 Compelled Disclosure; Retention

-Notwithstanding anything to the contrary contained in this services agreement, the receiving party will (a) be entitled to retain copies of the disclosing party’s confidential information for internal record-keeping purposes and compliance with applicable regulations and industry standards or to defend or maintain litigation; and (b) not be obligated to erase confidential information that is contained in its archived data storage.
+Notwithstanding anything to the contrary in this Services Agreement, the Receiving Party (i) may retain copies of the Disclosing Party’s Confidential Information for internal record-keeping purposes, compliance with applicable laws or industry standards, or to defend or maintain litigation; and (ii) is not obligated to delete or erase Confidential Information contained in its archived or back-up storage systems, provided that such retained copies remain subject to the confidentiality obligations herein.

 7. REPRESENTATIONS, WARRANTIES, EXCLUSIVE REMEDIES, AND DISCLAIMERS